felixjchen/D94/week1/MapReduce.md

-MapReduce is a distributed algorithm, where workers perform a map followed by a reduce function.
-MapReduce abstracts away all details of distributed computing, and a programmer will only need to implement a map and reduce function.
+MapReduce is a distributed system, where workers perform a map followed by a reduce.
+The MapReduce system abstracts away all aspects of distributed computing, and a programmer will only need to implement a map and reduce function.

 Psuedo Code:
 1. Split input into M files